dgatf/msrc/README.md

 ## Adjusting RPM value

-If using digital RPM and leaving POLES 1 in the code, adjust RPM sensor in Opentx:
+If using digital RPM and leaving POLES 1 in the code, adjust RPM sensor in Opentx as follows:

 - Blades/poles: number of pair of poles * main gear teeth
 - Multiplies: pinion gear teeth